-Standard Server This is a small server profile, useful for a stripped down server which does not have a lot of niceties for shell users.
+- Standard Server This is a small server profile, useful for a stripped down server which does not have a lot of niceties for shell users.
 It includes an FTP server, a web server, DNS, NIS, and POP.
-For these 50MB of disk space would suffice, and then you would need to add space for any data you serve up.

-Dialup A standard desktop box, including the X window system, graphics applications, sound, editors, etc. Size of the packages will be around 500MB.
+For these 50MB of disk space would suffice, and then you would need to add space for any data you serve up. - Developer A desktop setup with all the development packages, such as Perl, C, C++, etc. Size is around 475MB.
+Assuming you are adding X11 and some additional packages for other uses, you should plan around 800MB for this type of machine.